-Join Mike Chapple for an in-depth discussion in this video Kerberos, part of CompTIA Security+ Exam Prep (SY0-401): Access Control and Identity Management.
+Join Mike Chapple for an in-depth discussion in this video Kerberos, part of CompTIA Security+ (SY0-401) Cert Prep: Access Control and Identity Management.

 - The Kerberos access control system is widely used to…implement authentication and authorization systems…on both UNIX and Windows platforms.…It is one of the core protocols underlying…Microsoft active directory.…Kerberos is a ticked-based authentication system…that allows users to authenticate to a centralized service…and then use tickets from that authentication process…to gain access to distributed systems…that support Kerberos authentication.…Here's how Kerberos works.…